In 2019 we kicked off a process to develop a land use plan for Fleetwood.

-We have started a multi-year process to create a new community plan for Fleetwood.
-The process will help us plan for growth as the community changes and SkyTrain extends along Fraser Highway.
+In August 2021 we reached a milestone in the process, a draft plan for Fleetwood.
+The plan will help us plan for growth as the community changes and SkyTrain extends along Fraser Highway.

-The Fleetwood Plan Area measures approximately 858 hectares (2,118 acres) stretching form Green Timbers Urban Forest in the west towards the Agricultural Land Reserve in the east.
+The Fleetwood Plan Area stretches from Green Timbers Urban Forest in the west towards the Agricultural Land Reserve in the east.

 Process & Timeline